 The document should be consistent and complete.
 Avoid duplication so that you don’t end up with inconsistencies as requirements change.
 Like the software itself, the document needs to be maintainable.

 And lastly, each requirement should be verifiable and traceable.
 Your test activities need to trace to the requirements, so make sure they have identifiers that do not change when you add requirements or rearrange the document.
 I like to use tags with unique numbers (ex: SW_REQ0023) that have no order assumed.
 Using the section headers as your numbers will cause havoc when you want to add requirements and move things around.

-Note that the language of the requirement says what the software shall do, not what the user can do, or the hardware will support.
+Note that the language of the requirement says what the software shall do, not what the user can do or what the hardware will support.

-And here are a couple requirements with problems:
+And here are examples of requirements with problems: